lixinW/ship-hats-docs/portal-guide/configure-portal.md

 # User Journey

-The following section outlines the user journey to set up the SHIP-HATS portal.
+The following section outlines the steps to configure the SHIP-HATS portal.